Hank Adam Sr. settling in new role as Stswecem'c Xgat'tem First Nation Chief - The Turtle Island News

 Adam said one of their biggest challenges is building capacity and retaining resources in the community _both of which have been restricted by the Indian Act.

-Rebecca Dyo is a Local Journalism Initiative reporter who works out of the Williams Lake Tribune The Local Journalism Initiative is funded by the Government of Canada.
+Rebecca Dyok is a Local Journalism Initiative reporter who works out of the illiams Lake Tribune.
+The Local Journalism Initiative is funded by the Government of Canada.